Pricing Valid Cuts for Price-Match Equilibria: Pricing Valid Cuts as Artificial Items

 According to this result, in a PME each winning bidder's payment $\rho_i$ is (simultaneously) in the functional form of a winning level; each $i$ sees prices that the other bidders are willing to pay, both with and without her own consumption of $a^{i*}$, and thus that her own payment if lowered would not be winning.
 For any CA with IR, the condition is trivially satisfied for all non-winning $i$ paying $\rho_i=0$.
 The WE outcomes of Examples~\ref{ex:One}, \ref{ex:Two}, and \ref{ex:Three} can easily be shown to be PMEs, while Example \ref{ex:OneDotOne} with $p=[5,5,5]$ is a WE but not a PME.

 Directly from the definition of PME, the second-price auction for a single item has a PME outcome.
-Similarly, the Generalized Second-Price Auction, in which the winner of the $n$th slot pays the amount of the $n+1$st bid (famous for its use in Google's ad-word auctions), prescribes a PME outcome: if any bidder were to leave, each bidder in a worse-ranked slot could be moved up one slot without violating IR.
-Considering the more general CA environment, per \citet{dSV07}, when coalitional submodularity holds, VCG is implementable as a NWE.
-Together with Corollary \ref{VCG_PME} below, we have: \begin{proposition} Coalitional submodularity is sufficient to guarantee min-NWE = PME = MRC = VCG. \end{proposition} where min-NWE is the payment-minimal NWE, which is unique in that setting.
+Similarly, the Generalized Second-Price Auction, in which the winner of the $n$th slot pays the amount of the $n+1$st bid (famous for its use in Google's ad-word auctions), prescribes a PME outcome: if any bidder were to leave, each bidder in a worse-ranked slot could be moved up one slot without violating IR. \citet{leonard1983elicitation} shows that when unit-demand holds, VCG is the unique minimal NWE.
+Together with Corollary \ref{VCG_PME} below, we have:

+\begin{proposition} Unit demand is sufficient to guarantee min-NWE = PME = MRC = VCG. \end{proposition} where min-NWE is the payment-minimal NWE, which is unique in that setting.

 In a WE, the seller prefers to sell the efficient allocation, here represented as: $p\bm{A}x^*=w(\mathcal{I}, \mathcal{J}, \mathcal{K}(p))$.
 From WDP's definition, removing a bidder yields $\sum_{\bar{\imath}\in \mathcal{I}\setminus i}\rho_{\bar{\imath}}=w(\mathcal{I}\setminus i, \mathcal{J}\setminus a^{i*}, \mathcal{K}(p))$, which added to the condition of Proposition~\ref{prop:winninglevel} yields an alternate characterization of PME: \begin{proposition} WE allocation-price pair $(x^*,p)$ is a PME if and only if: